Chigwell School, Chigwell

 Not for: Parents expecting a Harry Potter-style independent with sweeping staircases and opulent interiors.
 Yes, the grounds are gorgeous and the Swallow library, in particular, oozes historical charm but there’s nothing here that’s going to blow the barn door off a period drama.
 The mood is very much family-first.
 And the school is big.
 So, if you’re moving your child from a much smaller set-up, or they’re incredibly shy by nature, it’s worth bearing in mind that Chigwell’s high-energy vibe and ‘have a go’ ethos could prove overwhelming.

 DARE TO DISAGREE?

-The school offers guided tours, contact email@example.com to arrange.
+Be my guest!
+Check things out for yourself by booking in for the 4+ Open Morning on Sat 18 Sept, the Open Day on Sat 2 Oct, the Sixth Form Open Evening on Thur 14 Oct or the 7+ and 11+ Information Morning on Sat 6 Nov.
+The school also offers guided tours – just contact firstname.lastname@example.org to arrange.
 Alternatively, you can watch a virtual tour for 7+ and the 11+ virtual tour here.
 See chigwell-school.org for further details.

 Chigwell School, High Road, Chigwell, Essex IG7 6QF.